LearnersGuild/interview-challenge-practice-random/README.md

 3. Run
   `npm run build <learner name>` where `<learner name>` is the name of the learner taking the challenge

 4. Voila!
-Everything will just show up with the learner's name on the drive.
+Everything will just show up in a directory with the learner's name and date on the drive.

 ## To add a new interview version